patleeman/VSNotes/README.md

 5. Open your note folder in a new window.
 6. View your notes and tags in your filebar.
 7. Automatically insert a VS Code snippet upon creation of a new note.
+8. Commit and push to your upstream repository with a single command.

 # Quick Start